Last updated on August 11th, 2023 at 09:10 pm

 There is a widely circulated myth that the American Dollar holds the highest monetary value among all currencies in the world, but the fact is USD isn’t the most valuable currency in the world.

-In actual sense, there are some Arab currencies that perform better than the USD in terms of value or exchange rate.
+In an actual sense, there are some Arab currencies that perform better than the USD in terms of value or exchange rate.
 KWD, Bahraini Dinar, Omani Riyal and Jordanian Dinar are some of them that are worth more than the US dollar.

 In one of our previous posts, we shared with you top 40 most valuable currencies in the World against the Nigeria Naira, good enough, some of them are also doing far better when paired with the American dollar.